jebrinton/cs506finalproject/README.md

 Youtube Link: https://youtu.be/k0vcuHoykxI

 ### **Objective**
-Our project aims to develop a predictive model for weather and climate change in a given city.
-Additionally, the model will identify a "Twin City"—a city with similar weather and climate patterns.
+Our project aims to develop a predictive model for weather and climate change for 6 cities around the world, and compare our models' performances for the 6 cities.

 ### **Goals**
 - Utilize historical climate data to make **long-term weather predictions**.
 - Explore and compare various **statistical and machine learning (ML) models** for forecasting.
 - Evaluate model accuracy and incorporate feedback from **weather experts at Boston University**.
 ---

 ## **Data Collection & Preparation**

 ### **Primary Data Sources**
-- The primary data source is the **Boston 1970-2025 Daily Summaries Dataset**.
+- The primary data source is **cdc.noaa.gov/cdo-web/search**.
-- Initially, we engaged with the NOAA Daily Meteorological Summaries database, focusing on global major station daily weather summaries.
-However, we encountered challenges related to data handling and processing when utilizing station-based datasets.
-To refine our approach and enhance our model training and testing processes, we have decided to shift our focus toward a city-specific daily summary dataset, beginning with Boston.
+- All 6 cities were retrieved from the above link, and combined into one .csv file.
+- The 6 cities are: Boston, Buenos Aires, Darwin, New York, Madrid, Vladivostok.
 ### **Key Features of the Dataset**
-- **Temperature:** Maximum & minimum (°F or °C)
+- **Temperature:** Maximum (°F)
 - **Precipitation:** Rainfall (mm or inches)
-- **Snowfall & Snow Depth:** Measured in mm or inches
-- **Wind Speed:** Average daily speed (m/s or mph)
-- **Cloudiness:** Recorded via ceilometer and manual observations
+-
 ### **Data Cleaning**
 - The DATE column was converted to datetime format and fixed as the index.
 - All other non-numeric columns (e.g. Station Name) were dropped.
 - Dropping columns that have less that 99% of data and filling in NaNs in by using context from adjacent days (linear interpolation).